-I share some of the top struggles of freelancing and working from home along with my top tips for how to make it work for you!
+I share some of the top struggles of freelancing and working from home for Coronavirus along with my top tips for how to make it work for you!

 If you haven’t already read my top 10 business tips for bloggers, freelancers and entrepreneurs, you’ve got to get on that ASAP here.
 Today I wanted to pass along some tips and challenges for one of the most common elements of entrepreneurship and freelancing – working from home.

 Now, I’ve always been a self-disciplined person.
 I’m good at putting my shoes out so I get up and go to the gym every day.
 I’m good at making my breakfast the night before so I won’t be tempted to grab a pastry.
 I’m good at taking my makeup off before bed even when I’m super drunk.
 So I am one of those unicorns who thrive while working from home, freelancing and working for myself.
-But that doesn’t mean that freelancing and working from home doesn’t come with serious struggles.
+But that doesn’t mean that being a freelancer and working from home (with a kiddo now) doesn’t come with serious struggles.

 Guys, the struggle is REAL.
-It is definitely not as sexy as Fifth Harmony make it seem.
-So if you’re contemplating moving towards a freelancing or entrepreneurship lifestyle, and working from home is about to become your daily grind, here are some of the top realities you’ll likely face and some tips on what to do about it.
+It is definitely not as sexy as that Fifth Harmony song make it seem.
+So if you’re moving into an entrepreneurial role or you’re stuck working from home because of social isolation and Coronavirus, here are some of the top realities you’ll likely face and some tips on what to do about it.